Anas1107s/basic-calc/README.md

 Basic Calculator file.
 Made WIth php backend.
+And HTML CSS an JavaScript